 - The filtering of blunders and omission of data due to quality considerations is a balancing act.
 If too little is data is filtered, poor data will remain in the DEM.
 If data filtering and removal is too aggressive, quality data is lost.

-- When will the entire Arctic dataset be available?
+- When will the Arctic dataset be updated?

-Join the ArcticDEM mailing list to receive release and other updates.
+Join the PGC Elevation Updates mailing list to receive release and other updates.

 - Why isn’t the data clipped to the coastline?

 - Each one of the 2 meter posting DEM strips was collected over a number of years and has a date and time stamp.
 At this resolution coastlines, rivers, lakes, and many other types of features can change.
 If the data is clipped to a low resolution coastline or a coastline from a particular year, usable, relevant data may be lost.

 - Why are lakes, rivers, and oceans portrayed inconsistently within ArcticDEM data (some as data voids, some flattened)?

 - Due to the seasonal variation in source imagery acquisition, some waterbodies were frozen while others were open.
 Stereo auto-correlation becomes problematic over open water due to the changing surface conditions, so data voids in areas of open water can be expected.
 Water bodies that are frozen will often exist as data within the DEM files, depicted as relatively flat surfaces with varied degree of texture.

 - What factors must I be aware of if the imagery was collected over multiple years and all seasons?